 # Google Cloud Storage

-This attribute will be used when you create a project to tell Datasaur which file should be used.
-You can get it by using the path after bucket name on gsutil URI.
-See the example below.
+A file key is used during project creation to tell Datasaur which file should be used.
+You can get the file key from the path after the bucket name in the gsutil URI, as shown in the example below.

 * Bucket name: `datasaur-test`